-Sir Lenworth George "Lenny" Henry, Kt CBE (born 29 August 1958) is an English actor, writer, comedian and occasional television presenter, but to American audiences, he's the Shrunken Head from Harry Potter and the Prisoner of Azkaban.
+Sir Lenworth George "Lenny" Henry, Kt CBE (born 29 August 1958 in Dudley, England) is an English actor, writer, comedian and occasional television presenter, but to American audiences, he's best known as the Shrunken Head from Harry Potter and the Prisoner of Azkaban.

 He was the first host of Comic Relief, and is still heavily involved with the event.
 These efforts eventually led to his knighthood for services to charity.
 His best known sitcom is Chef!.
 Branched out into theatre acting in the 2000s with roles in William Shakespeare's Othello and The Comedy of Errors.

 - Work Experience (1989)